mr-mocap/general-processor-emulator/ProcessorSpecificationDetailedDesign.md

     X -> Y
     A -> Data

 These should be obvious, so I won't go into detailed explanation here.
+Representing a value in memory is denoted by prepending a '*' to the register which contains the memory address.

+Examples:

+    Data -> *Address
+    *Address -> Data

+The first line will write the value of the Data register into the address currently contained in the Address register.
+This is a basic memory write.
+The second line does the opposite, fetches a value from memory and stores it in the Data register.